2021-2022 Challenges

 There is a direct, historical relationship between economic growth and greenhouse gas emissions.
 In the developing world the emissions originating from new construction and the heating, cooling and refrigeration associated with them are expected to dramatically rise if this dependency isn’t disrupted.
 To this end there is a pressing need and enormous opportunity to develop and deploy environmentally friendly solutions including building materials, high efficiency electrical appliances and fluorocarbon free refrigeration and cooling technologies.
 Key desirable attributes and challenges will be cost, performance, scalability and indigenization of technology.
 A number of advanced economies have been able to break the dependency –what asymmetric strategies can the developing world adopt to follow suit?

-The review of submissions will begin on January 7, 2022
+The review of submissions will begin early winter quarter.

 (Funding is limited.
 Applications will be considered throughout the academic year on a rolling basis.)